 Everything is relative of course.
 The things that you classify as important and urgent may not be to anyone else.
 It’s what you consider to be important and urgent.

 Trello, therefore, helps you implement GTD and Eisenhower.
 It gives you a quick and easy way to sort your important urgent tasks from the non-important non-urgent tasks.
-These tasks will get done later unless you move the tiles on the Kanban grid.
+These tasks will get done later unless you move the tiles on the Trello Kanban grid.